giangnguyen2412/paper-review-continual-learning/distinguish.md

 multiple domains as much of the existing research in the area is based on multiple similar tasks from the same domain of application.
 We now define multi-task learning, which is also referred to as batch multi-task learning.
+## Deep learning in Multi-task Learning
+In recent years, deep neural network (DNN) has also been applied to multi-task learning.
+For example, Liu et al. [2015b] proposed a multi-task DNN for learning representations across multiple tasks.
+In their proposed multi-task DNN model, the lower neural network layers are shared across multiple tasks while the top layers are task-dependent.

+## Life-long learning vs Multi-task learning
+The similarity of (batch) multi-task learning and lifelong learning is that they both aim to use some shared information across tasks to help learning.
+The difference is that multi-task learning is still working in the traditional paradigm.
+Instead of optimizing a single task, it optimizes several tasks simultaneously.
+If we regard the several tasks as one bigger task, it reduces to the traditional optimization which is actually the case in most optimization formulations of MTL.
+It does not accumulate any knowledge over time and it does not use the concept of continuous learning, which are the key characteristics of LML.
+Although one can argue that MTL can jointly optimize all tasks whenever a new task is added, it is quite difficult to optimize all tasks in the world simultaneously in a single process as they are too numerous and diverse.
+Some local and distributed optimizations are needed.
+Global optimization is also not efficient in terms of both the time and resources.
+Thus, it is important to retain knowledge to enable incremental learning of multiple tasks with the help of knowledge learned in the past from previous tasks.
+That is why we regard online or incremental multi-task learning as lifelong learning.

+# Online learning